 It is important to read all correspondence carefully and probably have two people read it to make sure nothing is missed.
-For traveling to East Africa it is necessary to get a variety of vaccinations.
-Shadows of Africa was very good in informing us of the vaccinations.
+For travelling to East Africa it is necessary to get a variety of vaccinations.
+Shadows of Africa was very helpful in informing us of the vaccinations.
 We contacted our local health unit not our doctor to get the vaccinations.
 Our health unit also provided us with some antibiotic medication in case we got sick (we all did) and diamox for dealing with altitude sickness.

-We did not need very much new equipment for the trip.
-Siobhan did not have a appropriate backpack.
-Since we were not going to carry all our gear, only what we needed each day, we purchased a 35L pack with good padding since we would be hiking for 7 days.
+We did not need much new equipment for the trip.
+Siobhan did not have an appropriate backpack.
+Since we were not going to carry all our gear, only what we needed each day, we purchased a 35L pack with good padding, since we would be hiking for 7 days.
 We also purchased 1L wide mouth water bottles to supplement our water bladders that we used.
 To keep our feet warm in the evening and morning we purchased puffy booties.
 The booties were a big hit with everyone and we are still using them.

-After rechecking our equipment list.
-We packed everything up into duffel bags and headed to the airport.
+After rechecking our equipment list, we packed everything up into duffel bags and headed to the airport.